DataFrames - Part 1

 show()

-As we can see above in the Fourier spectra above, the amplitudes are high for low frequencies and tend to decrease with increasing frequency.
-Sometimes it is useful to see the high frequencies enhanced.
+As we can see from the Fourier spectra generated above, the amplitudes are high for low frequencies, and tend to decrease as the frequency increases.
+Thus, it can sometimes be useful to see the high frequencies enhanced.
 This can be achieved with a logarithmic plot of the powers.

 PYTHON